Funding for 2017 to 2018

 We currently have 9 pupil premium pupils with an allocation of £11,140 .

-Money is to be spent in the following ways: funding additional teaching assistant hours to provide 2.5 hours of intervention per week, residential trips, school trips and maths equipment after school sports clubs and lower KS2 swimming in Summer term 2.
+Money is to be spent in the following ways: funding additional teaching assistant hours to provide 2.5 hours of intervention per week, residential trips, school trips and maths equipment, lower KS2 swimming in Autumn terms 1 & 2.

 Impact is evident with pupils increase in self-esteem and positive attitude to learning.
-Progress measures suggest that with the exception of two pupils, all others are on track to reach at least age related expectations.
+Progress measures suggest that with the exception of one pupil, all others are on track to reach at least age related expectations.

 The pupil premium is allocated to children from families who are currently known to be eligible or have been eligible in the last 6 years for Free School Meals.(FSM) in mainstream schools.
 The extra grant is to ensure that any underlying inequalities between children eligible for Free School meals and other pupils are narrowed.

 A premium has also been introduced for children whose parents are currently serving in the armed forces.
 This service premium is designed to address the emotional and social well-being of these pupils.